Improved Detection of Face Presentation Attacks Using Image Decomposition: Introduction

 These differences allow us to take advantage of the domain gap between real images and spoof images \cite{yu2020searching,jia2020singleside}.
 To verify this, we train the image decomposition network with only real images.
 This creates a domain gap when classifying spoof images.
 We use supervised contrastive losses \cite{khosla2020supervised} to further increase this domain gap.
 Supervised contrastive loss is a generalization of triplet losses that can work on large batches of negative samples.
 In PAD, we apply contrastive learning on real and spoof images.
 This forces the network to push the feature embeddings of real and spoof images far from each other, accentuating the difference between the real and the spoof domains.

-First, we propose the IDCL architecture (Fig \ref{fig:Architecture}) to assess the value of albedo and normal.
+We propose the IDCL architecture (Fig \ref{fig:IDCL}) to assess the value of albedo and normal.
 Initially, we pretrain a network using supervised contrastive loss.
 We use this as the initialization point for the RGB backbone in our IDCL architecture.
 Next, we add surface normal and albedo signals as input to the IDCL network and train it to classify spoofs.
 From our experiments on CASIA-SURF \cite{zhang2020casiasurf} and OULU-NPU \cite{OULU_NPU_2017}, we observe that albedo is a better cue and has more impact on performance as compared to the surface normal.
+The primary motive of IDCL architecture is to understand the effects of albedo and normal for spoof detection and not to improve upon state-of-the-art methods.

-Next, we show albedo as a cue can be used to achieve the state of the art results on various datasets.
-We start by adding an albedo component to AENet \cite{CelebA-Spoof}.
+To achieve state-of-the-art results we add supervised contrastive loss initialization and albedo as a cue to various methods on seven different datasets.
+We start by adding contrastive loss and an albedo component to AENet \cite{CelebA-Spoof}.
 AENet has state-of-the-art results on the CelebA-Spoof dataset, which is the largest public dataset available for spoof detection.
 Our methods outperform AENet \cite{CelebA-Spoof}, and we achieve state-of-the-art results on CelebA-Spoof.
-We also add albedo components on top of CDCN \cite{yu2020searching} and on top of the winners of Chalearn Challenge\cite{Liu_2019_CVPR_Workshops} and achieve state-of-the-art results on OULU-NPU \cite{OULU_NPU_2017} and CAISA-SURF\cite{zhang2020casiasurf} as well.
+We also add supervised contrastive loss initialization and albedo components on top of CDCN \cite{yu2020searching} and on top of the winners of Chalearn Challenge\cite{Liu_2019_CVPR_Workshops} and achieve state-of-the-art results on OULU-NPU \cite{OULU_NPU_2017} and CAISA-SURF\cite{zhang2020casiasurf} as well.
+We also show state-of-the-art results on intra-dataset protocol on SiW dataset \cite{6199754} and on CASIA-MFSD \cite{6199754}, Replay-Attack \cite{6313548} and MSU-MFSD \cite{7031384} datasets.

 Finally, we provide a theoretical analysis of the effect of lighting on spoof images.
 Spoof images can be affected by the interplay between two lighting conditions.
 Consider, for example, the case of a paper attack in which spoofs are captured using mobile phones.
 There is one lighting condition when the original image is captured, and another one when the spoof picture is captured with the phone.
 In Sec \ref{sec:theoritical_analysis} we show that this combination of lighting can create effects on the face not generally produced by a single lighting condition.
-Specifically, we show that this interplay introduces new, higher frequency artifacts that are captured by albedo, and can be used to identify spoofs.
+Specifically, we show that this interplay introduces new, higher frequency artifacts that can corrupt the albedo, and can be used to identify spoofs.